Does having root canal therapy hurt?

 As a side note, you’ll still also respond to pain sensations.
 And for that reason, your tooth and gums must still be numbed up.
 However, if getting an injection is the hard part for you, ask if the sedation medication can be administered first.

-- Hypnosis. – The use of hypnosis as a means of relieving anxiety has a long history in both medical and dental practice.
+- Hypnosis. – The use of hypnosis as a means of relieving anxiety has a long history in both medicine and dentistry.
 At an extreme, the use of mediation-hypnosis has been documented as the sole anesthesia used for a root canal case (Morse 1979).

 - Information. – Knowing the details about your upcoming dental procedure can be an important anxiety reduction technique.
 (Looking for this type of input may be one reason why you’re reading this page right now.)